-Assign Office 365 to macOS devices with Microsoft Intune
+Assign Microsoft 365 to macOS devices with Microsoft Intune

-This app type makes it easy for you to assign Office 365 2016 apps to macOS devices.
-By using this app type, you can install Word, Excel, PowerPoint, Outlook, OneNote, and Teams.
+This app type makes it easy for you to assign Microsoft 365 apps to macOS devices.
+By using this app type, you can install Word, Excel, PowerPoint, Outlook, OneNote, Teams, and OneDrive.
 To help keep the apps more secure and up to date, the apps come with Microsoft AutoUpdate (MAU).
 The apps that you want are displayed as one app in the list of apps in the Intune console.

 Microsoft Office 365 ProPlus has been renamed to Microsoft 365 Apps for enterprise.
 In our documentation, we'll commonly refer to it as Microsoft 365 Apps.